 The survey initially covered 3 fjord areas in NAFO division 1D located in West Greenland (Fig. 1).
-The Nuuk fjord is the larger of the fjords.
-It is connected to the Davis trait through a narrow channel in the western part and bottom temperatures are influenced by influx of warmer water from the Davis strait/irminger current.
+Nuup Kangerdlua (the Nuuk fjord or Godthåbsfjorden) is the larger of the fjords.
+It is connected to the Davis trait through a narrow channel in the western part and bottom temperatures are influenced by influx of warmer water from the Davis strait.
 The fjord branches in 3 channels that meet again in the eastern part of the fjord.
 An icefjord is located in the North-eastern part of the system with 3 smaller iceberg producing glaciers.
 Glacier activity and tidal currents allows exchange of water masses with the Davis strait and the fjord is known to be highly productive, with both a spring and autumn bloom supplemented with secondary blooms driven by glacier activity (ref).

 The Ameralik fjord is a long narrow and fjord branching in two shallow areas in the eastern part.
-Ameralik is about 7 times smaller than the Nuuk fjord.
+Ameralik is about 7 times smaller than Nuup Kangerdlua.
 It is connected to the Davis strait through a shallow archipelago in the western part.
-The western opening limits the exchange of water masses with the Davis strait, and the bottom waters are very stationary with a constant summer and winter temperature of about 0 to -0.3 degrees C. Large amounts of highly silty glacier water flows into the fjord in the eastern part partly limiting primary production.
+Ameralik is generally colder than the Godthåb fjord.
+Large amounts of highly silty glacier water flows into the fjord in the eastern part partly limiting primary production.